Use Points for Domestic Flights

 Qantas is another good option for booking domestic flights on Alaska or American.
 Australia's flag carrier has different award charts for its many partners, so the cost of your flight will differ depending on whether you're looking at Alaska or American.
 Qantas' award charts are available on this page.

 You can search and book directly on Qantas' website.
 Qantas' website is particularly helpful for searching award availability because it has a 30-day calendar view.
-This allows you to search for awards 30 days at a time, which is much more efficient than British Airways' website.
+This allows you to search for awards 30 days at a time, which is much more efficient than British Airways' or Qatar's websites.

 Delta Air Lines